-- System Update-used to update from one Version of PressureMAP to the next released Version. - Supplemental Update-which includes installing Custom Reports that can be accessed through the User Initiated Operations Menu.
+System Update-used to update from one version of PressureMAP to the next released version.
+It also offers the ability to separately update the PressureWEB software, the System Status Viewer, if applicable, and the Linux operating system.
+Supplemental Update-which includes installing Custom Reports that can be accessed through the User Initiated Operations Menu.

 While Update the MAP System is a part of the System Administration Menu, these important utilities are documented separately.
-Please refer to the MAP System Installation Manual for System Update, Incremental Update, Report Update and Special Data Update instructions.
+Please refer to Section 4 of this manual for System Update, Supplemental Update, Report Update and Special Data Update information.
 Instructions for the Office Update procedures are shipped with the prepared office data CDs/DVDs.